exercism/delphi/exercises/food-chain/README.md

 Wikipedia [http://en.wikipedia.org/wiki/There_Was_an_Old_Lady_Who_Swallowed_a_Fly](http://en.wikipedia.org/wiki/There_Was_an_Old_Lady_Who_Swallowed_a_Fly)

 ## Submitting Incomplete Solutions
-It's possible to submit an incomplete solution so you may receive assistance from a mentor.
+It's possible to submit an incomplete solution so you may request help from a mentor.